-At Keys2drive, our goal is to help you work with your parent/supervisor, while aiming to go six months on P plates with zero crashes.
+At Keys2drive, our goal is to help you work with your parent/supervisor while aiming to drive for six months on P-plates with zero crashes.
 The learning you do to achieve that will make you a safer driver for life.

 This is not necessarily because they don’t have good car control skills.
-Generally, it’s because they put themselves in a situation a more experienced driver would have cautioned against.
+Generally, it’s because they put themselves in situations more experienced driver would have cautioned against.

 You’re probably willing to find your own way - to make your own choices and take control of your learning.